irmen/Pyro4/examples/filetransfer/Readme.txt

 speed of regular python/pyro calls.
 It is still a lot slower than raw data transfer, but at least you avoid having to load all of the data in memory at once.

 Note:
+The annotation stream is somewhere in the middle of the pack.
+Here the annotation mechanism is (ab)used to transfer binary file data chunks, thereby almost completely avoiding the overhead of the serialization mechanism.

+Note:
 the only "security" on the raw socket interface is that you have to know